27 Nakshatra Names, Symbol, and Deity

 Deity: Pushan nourisher, the protective deity

-Revati Nakshatra is the twenty-seventh nakshatra of the Vedic Astrology.
+Revati Nakshatra is the twenty-seventh nakshatra of Vedic Astrology.
 It is guided by the divine powers of ‘Pushan’ which is one of the twelve Adityas.